 Roasted veggies make a perfect addition to your Thanksgiving menu, Sunday supper or weeknight dinner.

-- Prep time is only about 5 minutes or so
+- Recipe prep time is only about 5 minutes or so.

 How to Make It

 Full details on how to roast beets are in the recipe card below, but here are the basics:

 Simply clean, peel and cut your golden beets into chunks.